Nick Ahmed: Major leagues

 Ahmed entered the 2018 season fully healthy and went on to finish the season with career bests offensively.
-In 153 games, Ahmed hit .234 with 16 home runs, 70 RBIs and 33 doubles.
+In 153 games, Ahmed hit .234 with 16 home runs, 70 RBI and 33 doubles.
 He also had his best defensive season, leading National League shortstops with 21 defensive runs saved en route to his first career Gold Glove Award.
-The following season, Ahmed continued his offensive resurgence from 2018, hitting .254 with 19 home runs and 82 RBI while also netting his second straight Gold Glove Award.
-In the pandemic-shortened 2020 season, Ahmed hit .266 with five home runs and 29 RBIs in 57 games.
+The following season, Ahmed continued his offensive resurgence from 2018, hitting a career high .254 along with career highs in home runs (19) and RBI (82) while also netting his second straight Gold Glove Award.

-In 2021, Ahmed appeared in 129 games for the Diamondbacks, posting a slash of .221/.280/.339 with 5 home runs, 38 RBI, and 7 stolen bases.
-Ahmed played in 17 games for Arizona in 2022, slashing .231/.259/.442 with 3 home runs and 7 RBI.
-On June 8, 2022, he was placed on the 60-day injured list with right shoulder inflammation.
+Before the 2020 season, Ahmed signed a four-year contract with the Diamondbacks that guaranteed him $32.5 million.
+In the pandemic-shortened 2020 season, Ahmed hit .266 with five home runs and 29 RBI in 57 games.
+He appeared in 129 games for the Diamondbacks in 2021, posting a slash of .221/.280/.339 with five home runs, 38 RBI, and seven stolen bases.
+Ahmed played in 17 games for Arizona in 2022, slashing .231/.259/.442 with three home runs and seven RBI.
+His season was cut short when he was placed on the 60-day injured list with right shoulder inflammation on June 8.

+In 2023, Ahmed became the first player in Diamondbacks history to play 10 seasons with the club.
+In 72 games for Arizona, he batted .212/.257/.303 with two home runs, 17 RBI, and five stolen bases.
+On September 6, due to his declining production and injury history, he was designated for assignment to make room for top prospect Jordan Lawlar.
+He was released by the Diamondbacks on September 9.

+San Francisco Giants (2024)

+On February 26, 2024, Ahmed signed a minor league contract with the San Francisco Giants.
+On March 28, he had his contract selected after beating out Marco Luciano for the starting shortstop position in spring training.
+In 52 games for the Giants, he batted .232/.278/.303 with one home run and 15 RBI.
+Ahmed was designated for assignment by San Francisco on July 9 and released the following day.

+Los Angeles Dodgers (2024)

+On July 24, 2024, Ahmed signed a major league contract with the Los Angeles Dodgers, as a replacement for injured shortstop Miguel Rojas in the lineup.
+In 17 games for Los Angeles, he hit .229 with one home run and two RBI.
+The Dodgers designated him for assignment on August 19.
+He cleared waivers, and elected free agency in lieu of an outright assignment on August 22.

+San Diego Padres (2024)

+On September 1, 2024, Ahmed signed a minor league contract with the San Diego Padres.
+On September 22, the Padres selected Ahmed's contract, adding him to their active roster.
+In 2 games for the team, he went 1-for-7 (.143).